OpsMx/standard-isd-gitops/README.md

 - `kubectl -n opsmx-isd logs isd-spinnaker-halyard-0 -c create-halyard-local`

 ## Check the installation
-11. Access ISD using the URL specified in the values.yaml in step 5
+11. Access ISD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.